Tree-guided group lasso for multi-response regression with structured sparsity, with an application to eQTL mapping: Introduction

-We begin our discussion with a brief overview of sparse regression methods and multi-task learning in Section 2.
-We describe our proposed method in Section 3, and the optimization algorithm in Section 4.
-We present the experimental results using simulated data and yeast data in Section 5, and conclude in Section 6.
+The remainder of the paper is organized as follows.
+In Section~\ref{sec2} we provide a brief discussion of previous work on sparse regression estimation.
+In Section~\ref{sec3} we introduce the tree lasso and describe an efficient optimization method based on SPG.
+We present experimental results on simulated and yeast eQTL data sets in Section~\ref{sec4}, and conclude in Section~\ref{sec5}.